appfeel/gulp-basic-hint-reporter/README.md

 Where `{datetime}` is replaced by `new Date().toISOString()`

 For each hinter defines the log name.
-In example, for `jshint` by default looks like: `./logs/jshint-2016-03-15T10:04:44.883Z.log.html`
+In example, by default for `jshint` it looks like: `./logs/jshint-2016-03-15T10:04:44.883Z.log.html`

 ### `createMissingFolders`
 Default: `true`